The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Method

-The finite size of the source is simulated by convolving the magnification patterns with the source's emission profile.
-We use a standard thin disk model that radiates as a multi-temperature blackbody, with an effective temperature that varies inversely with the $\beta = 3/4$ power of the radius.
-We neglect the inner edge of the disk.
-Although it is not guaranteed that this is the correct model for the accretion disk, in practice the details of the source's radial profile are not very important \citep{Mortonson:2005p594, Congdon:2007p263}.
 The wavelength-dependent area of the disk $A(\lambda)$ is defined as the area within the contour where $k_B T_\mathrm{eff} = hc/\lambda$.
 We vary this area in logarithmic intervals of 0.2 dex, using an adaptive algorithm to explore the peak of the likelihood function, and stopping when the source is too small to be resolved by the magnification pattern pixels, when the likelihood falls to a very small fraction of the peak value, or when 30 values of the area have been explored.
 Like \citet{Poindexter:2010p668}, we also vary the inclination of the disk $\cos i$ and the position angle of its major axis $\phi_a$.
-We use ten inclinations, with $\cos i$ ranging from 1.0 (face-on) to 0.1 (nearly edge-on) in steps of 0.1.
-Similarly, we use 18 major axis position angles, ranging from $0^\circ$ to $170^\circ$.
+We use five inclinations, with $\cos i$ ranging from 1.0 (face-on) to 0.2 (nearly edge-on) in steps of 0.2.
+Similarly, we use 9 major axis position angles, ranging from $0^\circ$ to $160^\circ$.
 The inclination and major axis position angle do not vary with wavelength, but the area is allowed to vary independently in our four bands.